The Lady Pamela Hicks

 of Pamela in later life

 In 2007, Pamela published her memoirs of her days in India with her father and the transition into independence in “India Remembered: A Personal Account of the Mountbattens During the Transfer of Power."
 In 2012, she published the second volume of her memoirs titled “Daughter of Empire: Life as a Mountbatten”, chronicling her childhood, more of her time in India, and her time as lady-in-waiting to Queen Elizabeth II (1926(1952- ).
-Pamela has from time to time given interviews about her parents and of course her Royal cousins and her first hand memories and insight was used as a major source of inspiration for the 2017 film "The Viceroy's House".
+Pamela has from time to time given interviews about her parents and her first hand memories and insight was used as a major source of inspiration for the 2017 film "The Viceroy's House".